tylerthomasallen/docs/src/pages/exports/data-feeds.md

 - [**Data Integrations:**](/pages/integrations/data-integrations/) pre-built integrations with other analytics services and marketing tools.
 Just input your credentials and Branch will automatically send your data to any of our integrated partners.
 - [**Webhooks:**](/pages/exports/ua-webhooks/) fully customizable templated webhooks that send Branch data to the endpoint of your choice in near-real time.
 - [**Data Export API:**](/pages/exports/api-v3/) an API that will allow you to pull CSV files containing all of your Branch data from the past week.
+- [**Query API:**](/pages/exports/query-api/) an API for querying for any of the pre-aggregated Branch event data that you can see on the dashboard.

 All exports via Data Feeds are powered by Branch's [People-Based Attribution](/pages/dashboard/people-based-attribution/).
 For an exhaustive list of events included in these exports and more detailed definitions of each event, please see the [Event Ontology Data Schema](/pages/exports/event_ontology_data_schema/).